MDecker-MobileComputing/HTML_BootstrapUndJQuery/README.md

 The repository contains some files from *Bootstrap*, which is licensed under the terms of the [MIT License](https://getbootstrap.com/docs/4.4/about/license/) and is copyrighted by Twitter.
 The repository also contains *jQuery*, which is also licensed under the terms of the [MIT License](https://jquery.org/license/).
+Further, the repository contains some photos which were released under the [Pixabay License](https://pixabay.com/service/license/).

 <br>